-With our high participation rate, it is clear that employees are invested in the agency and want to see changes and improvements to agency operations.
+With our high participation rate, employees are invested in the agency and want to see changes and improvements to agency operations.
 The survey's 2020 overall score is 439.

 The Texas Board of Architectural Examiners (TBAE) participates in the Survey of Employee Engagement every two years.
-The survey results provide agency management with information on improving the well-being of agency employees and improving agency operations.
-The information provided is important during the strategic planning process, and provides direction for more successful management of our most critical resource: our workforce.
+The survey results provide agency management with information on improving the wellbeing of agency employees and improving agency operations.
+The information provided is important during the strategic planning process and provides direction for more successful management of our most critical resource: our workforce.